-Agencies must meet the following standards regardless of provider service location:
+Agencies must meet the following standards regardless of provider service location: 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Complete standard ODP required orientation and training. - 3.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies, and procedures. - 4.
-Have Commercial General Liability Insurance. - 5.
-Have Workers' Compensation Insurance, in accordance with state law. - 6.
-Comply with Department standards related to provider qualifications. - 7.
-Have a signed ODP Provider Agreement on file with ODP if enrolled directly with ODP (not through an OHCDS).
-The ODP Provider Agreement requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements. - 8.
-Develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
-ODP reviews these policies and procedures when complaints are received regarding privacy or as part of OA&I when warranted.
+3. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies, and procedures.

+5. Have Workers' Compensation Insurance, in accordance with state law.

+6. Comply with Department standards related to provider qualifications.

+7. Have a signed ODP Provider Agreement on file with ODP if enrolled directly with ODP (not through an OHCDS).
+The ODP Provider Agreement requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.

+8. Develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
+ODP reviews these policies and procedures when complaints are received regarding privacy or as part of QA&I when warranted.